canonical/vanilla-framework/templates/docs/patterns/grid/index.md

 ## Structure

+### Default grid

+The default grid uses the `.p-row` class.
+There are a multiple of 4 columns on every breakpoint.
-Vanilla has a responsive grid with the following columns and gutters:
+It has the following columns and gutters:

 <table>
   <thead>